graphql/graphql-spec/spec/Section 6 -- Execution.md

 Given this information, the result of {ExecuteRequest()} produces the response, to be formatted according to the Response section below.

+Note: GraphQL requests do not require any specific serialization format or transport mechanism.
+Message serialization and transport mechanisms should be chosen by the implementing service.

 ## Executing Requests